getnamingo/fossbilling-dns/README.md

 mv Servicedns /path/to/FOSSBilling/modules/Servicedns
 ```

-After updating, log in to the FOSSBilling admin panel and verify that the module version is updated under Extensions -> Overview.
+After upgrading, log in to the FOSSBilling admin panel and verify that the module version is updated under Extensions -> Overview.

 ## Support